ETFs trade like stocks. ETFs trade nothing at all like stocks.

 With single stocks, there is no way to create new shares.
-If someone wants to buy 10,000 shares of MSFT, he or she must find another investor who wants to sell.
-If no one wants to sell, he or she may have to pay a lot of money to get that trade done.
+If someone wants to buy 10,000 shares of XYZ, they must find another investor who wants to sell.
+If no one wants to sell, they might have to pay a lot of money to get that trade done.

 But ETFs are different: A group of institutional investors called authorized participants (APs) are allowed to create new shares of an ETF to meet demand.
 So if you want to buy a lot of an ETF—say 50,000 shares—an AP might create those shares to fill your order.

 Find ETFs and ETPs that match your investment objectives.

 Access unique data and search capabilities.

 Learn about Fidelity tools and resources for ETFs.